AaeJae/pankh/README.md

-🪶 Pankh App
+🪶 PANKH

 Pankh is a gamified birding companion app built for India’s birdwatching community.
-It preserves local bird lores, connects enthusiasts with real‑time sightings, and makes learning fun through quizzes, challenges, and community engagement.
+It educates about ornithology, preserves local bird lores, connects enthusiasts with real‑time sightings, and makes learning fun through quizzes, challenges, and community engagement.

 KEY FEATURES
 Gamification